-So, if you have a slow website, you may find fewer pages are crawled, and this may reduce the amount of content Google picks up from your website and affect rankings that way.
+So, if you have a slow website, you may find fewer pages are crawled, reducing the amount of content Google picks up from your website and affecting rankings that way.
 But this is pushing the boundaries of the discussion a little.

 Matt Cutt’s First Hints that Page Speed will be a ranking factor - 2009 \ 2010